 Sector Skills Alliance for Advanced Manufacturing in the Transport Sector

+The Alliance maintainS an on-going interaction and cooperation with ESCO Sectoral and Cross-Sectoral Reference Groups, providing feedback and information on skills, competencies, qualifications and occupations in Advanced Manufacturing for the Transport Sector.
 The delivery of educational programmes is based upon the reference framework promoted by EQAVET, its procedures and the 10 indicators for monitoring the quality and impact of TVET programmes.
 The Alliance is committed to cooperate and support the EQAVET working groups by embedding the Quality Assurance approach in line with the proposed requirement of EQAVET Label.

 The use of the pedagogical resources is free.
 Any content can be copied and modified mentioning the source.

 Modified 23 October 2016